Vivek Prasad

-Vivek Prasad (born 25 February 2000) is an Indian field hockey player.
+Vivek Sagar Prasad (born 25 February 2000) is an Indian field hockey player.
 He plays as a midfielder for the Indian national team.
 He has won bronze medals at the 2020 and 2024 Olympics.

 In January 2018, he became the second-youngest player ever to debut for India at 17 years, 10 months and 22 days.
 At the 2019 Hockey Stars Awards, Prasad was named the FIH Rising Star of the Year.
 At the 2020-21 FIH Player of the Year Awards, he was named the FIH Young Player of the Year.

 Early life

 Prasad was born in the village of Shivnagar Chandon near Itarsi town in Madhya Pradesh.

 When he was young, he liked to play chess, badminton and cricket and it was only by chance that he got introduced to hockey around 2010-11 when the local hockey coach offered to train the students who wanted to try out the sport.

 Hockey soon captured the young Prasad's imagination.
 Even in his spare time, he practiced in a small corner near his house and found himself playing beyond the school level in a few months.

 While playing at a local senior-level tournament in Akola in 2013, he caught the eye of Ashok Kumar (field hockey), who scored the winning goal in the 1975 Hockey World Cup final and is the son of Indian legend Dhyan Chand.

 After the match, he was offered a placement at Ashok Kumar (field hockey) MP Hockey Academy in Bhopal.
 The talented midfielder grabbed the opportunity with both hands and honed his skills at Ashok Kumar's institute for the next few years.